Big-Bee-Network/bee-image-finder/README.md

 ## Results

-If found, image sequence data products will be available in folder `dist/[catalog number]/` .
+If found, images of type specimen will be available in folder `dist/[catalog number]/` .

 ## Publication